- 2 pounds cantaloupe, rind removed and discarded and flesh cut into chunks and frozen overnight

 - Process the cantaloupe and honey together in a food processor or blender until smooth yet still icy.
 Add water as needed to soften to get the right consistency.
 Alternately, put the ingredients into a deep bowl or pot and blend with an immersion blender until smooth.

 During peak cantaloupe season, experiment with using less honey.
 In summer, the fruit is naturally sweeter, so you may find you don't need to add as much sugar.
+Or eliminate all of the honey!
 You can also substitute simple syrup or agave for a different flavor.

 What others are saying